oreoluwadnd/HelloMovie/README.md

 ### For Django (Back-End Testing)
 ***
-You can run tests for the Django back-end using the following commands
+You can run tests for the Django back-end using the following commands🧪🧑‍🔬💼
 ```bash
 cd /path/to/django/project
 python manage.py test